 - Copy and Paste the Query in Report builder

-- Again, select the same dataset and click next.
-Now on this page you have to see which value you want against which row same as in Pivot table.
+Again, select the same dataset and click next.
+Now on this page, you have to see which value you want against which row, same as in the Pivot table.

-- Here I am considering ‘Status’ as row and ‘Hostnames’ as the values, but we want count of hostnames against Status, so drag and drop accordingly.
+Here I am considering ‘Status’ as row and ‘Hostnames’ as the values, but we want a count of hostnames against Status, so drag and drop accordingly.

 Let’s see how the result looks like for the deployment status